-- The Small Business Credit Survey (SBCS) is an annual survey of firms that have fewer than 500 employees. - Data in this chartbook represent findings from the 2023 survey year.
-The survey was fielded from September through November 2023. - The findings in this chartbook show data for employer firms only.
-Employer firms are those that have at least one employee in addition to the owner(s).
-For chartbooks on state and metropolitan statistical area (MSA) findings, the "US employer firms" comparison bars show data for the national SBCS sample. - Estimates are shown only when the corresponding sample includes 50 or more observations. - For more SBCS content, visit FedSmallBusiness.org.
-Please direct inquiries about research and data in this report to Lucas Misera, Small Business Credit Survey senior policy analyst, at lucas.misera@clev.frb.org.
+- The Small Business Credit Survey (SBCS) is an annual survey of firms with fewer than 500 employees. - Data in this chartbook represent findings from the 2024 survey year.
+The survey was fielded from September 4 to November 4, 2024. - The findings in this chartbook show data for employer firms only.
+Employer firms are those with at least one employee in addition to the owner(s).
+For chartbooks on state and metropolitan statistical area (MSA) findings, the "US employer firms" comparison bars show data for the national SBCS sample. - Estimates are shown only when the corresponding sample includes 50 or more observations. - Firms in Focus chartbooks examine differences in small businesses' credit experiences based on firm and owner characteristics, states, and metro areas.
+This chartbook contains data on firms in the Atlanta-Sandy Springs-Roswell, GA metropolitan statistical area.
+Additional information, including on firms in specific MSAs, is available via FedSmallBusiness.org.